 - To help units to develop ways of ensuring that ethical considerations inform the day to day practice of their units

 - To contribute to the improvement of ethical decision-making in practice

 Anyone working in the speciality of clinical genetics, as well as medical lawyers or ethicists with an interest in genetics.

 “I recommend Genethics club to any clinicians dealing with ethical issues in genetic practice; it has been a particularly invaluable resource for trainees in genetic medicine (both doctors and genetic counsellors).
 The fact that it has remained active for all these years is testament to how useful we have found it.”

 Lauren Kerzin-Storrar, Consultant Genetic Counsellor (Head) and MSc Course Director, Genetic Medicine, Manchester Academic Health Sciences Centre/CMFT, St Mary's Hospital, Manchester

-A charge of £15 is made for attendance at Genethics Club (payable on the day) to cover the cost of the room and speakers' travel.
+A charge of £20 is made for attendance at in person Genethics Club meetings.

 The Genethics Club Steering Group is: Tara Clancy, Angus Clarke, Anneke Lucassen, and Michael Parker.
 For more information about the Genethics Club contact email@example.com